What is Brain Fog?

 One of the reasons why stress may cause brain fog is because it drains mental energy.
 Stress puts the body and mind in an energy-consuming state of alertness.
 The body’s metabolic capacity to generate energy is limited, which leads to trade-offs between different energy-demanding functions.
 Because exposure to stressors is interpreted at a physiological level as a threat, the allocation of energy to stress responses takes priority over other physiological functions, including some aspects of cognitive performance.
 Psychological stress sends the body into fight-or-flight mode and our mental energy resources are allocated to support those responses [1,2].

 Stress interferes with normal cognitive functions by consuming cognitive resources [3].
 We may feel exhausted or drained after facing a stressful situation because there is a real energetic cost to dealing with stress.
 The immediate reaction to stress is evolutionarily adaptive, as it mobilizes energy to help the organism deal with stressors in challenging situations [4].
-But ongoing stress is maladaptive and leads to exhaustion, particularly in the absence of opportunities to restore energy [5].
+However, ongoing stress is maladaptive and leads to exhaustion, particularly in the absence of opportunities to restore energy [5].
 One of the consequences of this mental and physical exhaustion is brain fog [6].

 Poor Sleep